Dutch PM to meet China's Xi as chip export policy strains ties - ExBulletin

 Dutch PM to meet China's Xi as chip export policy strains ties

-AMSTERDAM (Reuters) – The Dutch prime minister will travel to Beijing next week for a meeting with Chinese President Xi Jinping on “economic ties”, the Dutch government said on Friday, a meeting likely to be tense over questions of foreign policy. export of computer chips.
+AMSTERDAM – The Dutch prime minister will travel to Beijing next week for a meeting with Chinese President Xi Jinping on “economic ties”, the Dutch government said Friday, a likely tense meeting over chip export policy issues computers.

 The Dutch government this year began denying licenses to ASML, the largest supplier of equipment to computer chip makers, to export many of its products to China, following pressure from the United States.

-ASML dominates the global market for lithography systems, multimillion-dollar tools essential for creating the circuits of computer chips.
+ASML dominates the global market for lithography systems, multimillion-dollar tools essential for creating computer chip circuits.

 One of Xi's main policy goals has been to help China develop its domestic chip manufacturing industry, spending billions on subsidies.